 I can say with near-certainty that you’ve eaten something today, which contained corn syrup, cornmeal, or cornstarch.
 These corn derivatives can be found in just about all packaged foods — and no one produces more of them than Archer Daniels Midland.

 The healthiness of our corny diets is up for debate — but the fact remains, Americans consume more than 12 billion bushels of the stuff every year.
 That steady demand for Archer Daniels Midland products has allowed the firm to keep raising its dividend, year after year...

 At the moment, the firm pays a healthy 3.29% yield.
-It has grown free cash flow by 40% in the last year — and most importantly, its dividend accounts for less than half of its earnings.
+And its dividend accounts for less than 60% of its earnings.